-Open terminal from app launcher or via Ctrl+Alt+T shortcut key.
+1. Open terminal via Ctrl+Alt+T or by searching for ‘terminal’ from app launcher.
 When it opens, run command:

 sudo add-apt-repository ppa:ubuntuhandbook1/audacity